We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Action items with owners and due dates.
 Every commitment made during the QBR - by your team or the customer - is captured with who owns it and when it's due.
 No more "I think we said we'd send that report by Friday" disagreements.

 Searchable history across past QBRs.
-The AI Chat feature lets you query across up to 15 meetings at once.
+IceCubesGPT lets you query across up to 15 meetings at once.
 Before your next QBR, ask: "What goals did [customer] set last quarter?" or "What concerns has [customer] raised in the last three meetings?"
 You walk into the QBR fully prepared.

 Tracking Renewal Conversations